THE ACTIVITIES AND SERVICES LISTED BELOW ARE ALL INCLUDED IN THE HOLIDAY PRICE

 There can be no more peaceful way of searching for the Aurora than on snowshoes.
-Your guide will take you by snowmobile-pulled sleigh to the start of your snowshoe trail where you head off in search of the Northern Lights on foot.
-Warm drinks, guides, instruction and equipment are included.
+You will be out and about for around two to three hours in total and warm drinks, guides, instruction and equipment are included.

 Activity level: Medium